 The January 2023 renewal marks a turning point for the reinsurance market, signaling a new reality for buyers.
-It was the most challenging January 1 renewal in a generation as the reinsurance market underwent a fundamental shift in pricing and risk appetite, especially for property catastrophe risk, according to a report from AON.
+It was the most challenging January 1 renewal in a generation as the reinsurance market underwent a fundamental shift in pricing and risk appetite, especially for property catastrophe risk, according to AON.

 Following 6 years of underwhelming returns and above average catastrophe losses (capped by Hurricane Ian in late September of 2022), the market had started to experience firming in 2022.

 Different from prior market cycles, there were a number of exogenous factors including forty-year record inflation, unrealized investment losses driven by a precipitous rise in interest rates, dramatic foreign exchange moves, climate change driving evolving investor sentiment, and a war in Europe, the reinsurance market took action to put itself back on an even keel (see Global Natural Catastrophe Insight).